Useful Information on Fowey for your Stay

 Sam’s

 With a very laid-back and relaxed atmosphere, Sam’s offers an excellent range of burgers and fresh fish dishes.
-Very reasonably priced it is one of the few places in Fowey that is open all day from noon.
+Located on Fore Street next to Boots the chemist.
+Very reasonably priced, it is one of the few places in Fowey that is open all day from noon.
 (01726 832273)

 Sunny Spice